Cushing's Syndrome

 Overview

 Cushing’s syndrome is a disorder that develops due to long-term exposure to high levels of the hormone cortisol.
-When cortisol levels remain too high over a long period of time, it can lead to symptoms such as weight gain, a rounded or “moon” face, a fatty hump at the back of the neck, muscle weakness, and changes in mood or memory, among others.
-Women may also experience excess hair growth and irregular menstrual periods.
+Excess cortisol can lead to symptoms such as irritability, depression, mood swings, anxiety, memory loss, poor sleep, fatigue, weakness, and signs such as weight gain, a rounded or “moon” face, a fatty hump at the back of the neck, muscle loss, bone fractures, and easy bruising of the skin.
+Women may also experience excess hair growth and irregular menstrual periods and men may experience a decrease in sex drive.
+Blood pressure and blood sugar levels can rise, leading to new diagnoses of hypertension and diabetes or difficulty controlling these conditions.

 There are two types of Cushing’s syndrome.
-The most common type, exogenous Cushing’s syndrome, results from something outside the body—such as medicine prescribed for another health condition—which causes cortisol levels to remain high.
-In rare cases, Cushing’s syndrome can also result from the body’s own overproduction of cortisol.
-This is called endogenous Cushing’s syndrome.
+The most common type, exogenous Cushing’s syndrome, results from prolonged use of medications that are similar to the cortisol the body produces naturally, called glucocorticoids.
+Some common examples of these are prednisone, dexamethasone, and cortisone.
+In rare cases, Cushing’s syndrome can result from the body’s own overproduction of cortisol.

 Cushing’s syndrome can be serious if not recognized and treated.
 With accurate diagnosis and appropriate management, many people can recover or experience significant improvement in their symptoms and quality of life.